caowens/BookNook/readme.md

 * For some reason, the latest version of Nuke doesn't support the "loadImage()" function, so I spent a lot of time researching before just downloading the version of Nuke that we used in the past homework

 * I was getting an error when trying to load images about connection security, and had to change the App security protocols to allow loading of larger images.

+## Implemented User Features / Progress

+[X] User can view a list of books
+[X] User can view a description and cover of a book [X] User can save books to their collection
+[X] User can view saved books in their collection